cedricbahirwe/cedricbahirwe.github.io/README.md

 ### Hi there, I'm Cédric Bahirwe 👋

-- - 🏭 I'm a `Swift` Developer, Front-End Enthusiast (`React`), working on a lot of things from Mobile and Web apps passing throguth Desktop.
+-  🏭 I'm a `Swift` Developer, Front-End Enthusiast (`React`)
 - 📱 I build apps for iOS and watchOS plateforms⌚️
-- 🔭 I’m currently working on a lot of projects, things and ideas
+- 🔭 I’m currently working on a lot of projects, things and ideas, from Mobile, Web apps to Desktop.
 - 🌱 I’m currently learning React, Core Data and watchOS
 - 👯 I’m looking to collaborate on iOS and React Projects/Ideas
 - 💬 Ask me about `Swift`, `SwiftUI` and `iOS`